 - Have the communication come from a specific person with clear contact information

 Using these best practices helps to ensure you’re creating customer service email templates and that help build your customer relationships.
 Service failures or questions can be an opportunity to build trust, respect, and loyalty.
 How you respond and how you communicate with customers is key for building these relationships.

-Customer service response templates can be created to help you plan ahead for any response you’ll need to provide.
+Customer service response templates are part of a larger CRM process and can be created to help you plan ahead for any response you’ll need to provide.
 They can keep you out of legal trouble when reviewed by your attorney ahead of time.
 They can also convey a positive and consistent brand message during some of the most difficult customer interactions.
 Additionally, having customer service email templates saves your customer service reps time.

 CRM software like Salesforce Essentials is helpful for saving customer service response templates.
 Using templates saves time and helps to ensure your customer service team communicates a consistent positive message.
 Checkout Salesforce Essentials for a free trial.